8bitgentleman/8bitgentleman.github.io/content/for grandma.md

 ---

-I wrote this partially a long time and and partially yesterday
+*I wrote this partially a long time ago and partially yesterday, the day before my grandmother's funeral.*

 We have all been sharing & remembering so many moments over the past few days but I have been thinking about the impacts grandma had on all of us and how we impacted her